altcha-org/altcha/README.md

 - __maxnumber__ - The max. number to iterate to (defaults to 1,000,000).
 - __name__ - The name of the hidden field containing the payload (defaults to "altcha").
 - __strings__ - JSON-encoded translation strings.
 Refer to [customization](/docs/widget-customization).
+- __refetchonexpire__ - Automatically re-fetch and re-validate when the challenge expires (defaults to true).
 - __workers__ - The number of workers to utilize for PoW (defaults to `navigator.hardwareConcurrency || 8`).

 Development / testing options: